airman416/CodeBeat/DEMO.md

 1. Open this project in VSCode
 2. Press `F5` to launch a new Extension Development Host window
 3. The CodeBeat extension will automatically activate
+4. **Look for the CodeBeat control in the bottom-left status bar** 🎛️

 ### 2. Monitor Code Analysis